 8. Make sure that data is secure

-The goal is not to prevent 100% of attacks and breaches (which is impossible), but rather to ensure that you did everything to minimize the chances of their occurrence.
-If the data breach occurs, your security measures will fall under a thorough investigation by the GDPR.
+The goal is not to prevent 100% of attacks and breaches (which is impossible) but rather to ensure that you did everything to minimize the chances of their occurrence.
+If a data breach occurs, your security measures will fall under a thorough investigation by the GDPR.
 If they find your security measures insufficient, you may face million-dollar fines for compromising users’ data.

 Here are the measures you should have in place or need to implement to ensure that no one will leak, hack, or misplace users’ data:

 - Use up-to-date software with security patches;